TomaszKorczyk/shop/README.md

-To jest próbny projekt :happy
+To jest próbny projekt 😃